k-telux/k-telux.github.io/_pages/projects.md

 * [Robotics Budget and Feasibility Plan](../assets/plan.pdf) (Got second prize in 50+ teams)
 * As the sole electrical controls engineer on the team, I developed the majority of the control code for the robot's movement and catching mechanisms.
-  * Designed the main control board using STM32,
+  * Designed the main control board (STM32) using Cubemx and Keil
   * Drew the power distribution boards PCB, ensured consistency across all robot components.
   * Wrote and fine-tuned the PID for wheel movement.
 * Finally we successfully finished the tasks and won third prize in the finals.